Jwscott22/conf-cli/README.md

-# conf-cli

-## Overview
+# Conf-Cli Overview

-Small utility to pull a page from Confluence and build a local html with local images.
+You can use the `conf-cli` utility to pull a page from Confluence and build a local HTML with local images of Moogsoft AIOps.

-Only supports .png
+**Note** This utility only supports image files in .png format.

 Command line only.